-For reference, the CMF Program's definition of "Control" is as follows: (1) Ownership, control, or power to vote 25 percent or more of the outstanding shares of any class of Voting Securities of any company, directly or indirectly or acting through one or more other persons; or (2) Control in any manner over the election of a majority of the directors, trustees, or general partners (or individuals exercising similar functions) of any company; or (3) The power to exercise, directly or indirectly, a controlling influence over the management, credit or investment decisions, or policies of any company.
+For reference, the CMF Program's definition of "Control" is as follows: (1) Ownership, control, or power to vote 25% or more of the outstanding shares of any class of Voting Securities of any company, directly or indirectly or acting through one or more other persons; (2) Control in any manner over the election of a majority of the directors, trustees, or general partners (or individuals exercising similar functions) of any company; or (3) The power to exercise, directly or indirectly, a controlling influence over the management, credit or investment decisions, or policies of any company.

-(6) Is an Affiliate or Subsidiary of my organization eligible to apply for CMF funding?
+(6) Is an Affiliate or Subsidiary of my organization eligible to apply for CMF Award in the same funding round?